Students from the European Economic Area (EEA) and the European Union (EU)

 How to apply:

-- Fill in the special form entitling you to social security coverage (PDF) with regard to health services in accordance with the National Insurance Scheme.
+- Fill in the form entitling you to social security coverage (PDF) with regard to health services in accordance with the National Insurance Scheme.

 - Submit the following documents: